 - Unless there is a difficulty with those who are teaching you, your tutor, and especially your personal tutor, will be happy to talk with you – and in complete confidence.
 They will not judge.

-- Dr Anne Mullen is the Senior Tutor - you can reach her at email@example.com
+- Dr Anne Mullen is the Senior Tutor - you can reach her at email@example.com to discuss, in confidence, any challenges or difficulties you are facing.

 - For those doing Masters or DPhils, you should be able to speak with departmental administrators about the requirements and timelines you need to keep to, and your supervisor(s) should be able to support your project goals and keep you on track.
 Your college advisor is also a valuable source of support.